honglu2875/weirdonetworks/README.md

 # weirdonetworks
-This is a collection of non-conventional neural networks born out of my imagination.
-Maybe none of them has theoretic value but who knows!
-Collecting them in a GitHub repo makes notebook experiments much easier (and I do have a lot of experiments written!).
-For certain networks, the training code is special and will be included as well.
+This repo includes:
+- a collection of non-conventional neural networks born out of my imagination,
+- an experiment on measuring the stability under transformations of transfer-learning using popular pre-trained models of computer visions.

-Everything is written to fit Deepmind's Sonnet package because of personal preference.
+Non-conventional NNs are written to fit Deepmind's Sonnet package because of personal preference.
 The networks are written as a subclass of sonnet.Module

 ---
 # Neural networks for MNIST